SAP-samples/teched2024-AD181/exercises/ex1.2/README.md

 3. Generate the data model and services by copying and pasting the prompt into the box where it says ‘Describe what you need to do’.

-Design a customer loyalty program application.
+'Design a customer loyalty program application.
 Define 3 data entities:
 Customers, Purchases and Redemptions.
 Each customer must have the following fields: name, email, 7-digit customer number, total purchase value, total reward points, ‘total redeemed reward points’.
 All fields